Many Americans turning to debt counseling as credit card balances rise nationwide

 That’s when Obot said she got advice from her pastor and cousin to try debt counseling.

-“I felt like a relief because I wasn’t being judged,” said Obot.
-“And I tell people that money is like one of the most vulnerable things that people can share with another person, right?
+“I felt like a relief, because I wasn’t being judged,” said Obot.
+“And I tell people like money is like one of the most vulnerable things that people can share with another person, right?
 Whether it’s your salary, or how much isn’t your account or your debt.”

 Financial experts said Obot’s story is becoming more common.
 It comes as Americans have more than a trillion dollars of credit card debt nationwide.

-Money Management International is one of the nation’s largest nonprofit credit counselors and last month, its advisors saw a 68% year-over-year increase in clients.
+Money Management International is one of the nation’s largest nonprofit credit counselors and last month, its advisors have seen a 68% year-over-year increase in clients.
 Now they say people in their 20s make up the largest group.

 “As these student loans have gone back into repayment, we think that that’s creating some additional pressure on that age group,” said Thomas Nitzsche, Money Management International.